Glencore Xstrata names ex-BP boss Hayward as chairman

-LONDON Glencore Xstrata confirmed Tony Hayward as permanent chairman of the mining and commodities trading group, sealing the former BP chief executive's comeback from the worst offshore oil spill in U.S. history.

-Hayward, who is also chief executive of London-listed oil company Genel Energy Plc, has been Glencore Xstrata's interim chairman since last May, when his predecessor Sir John Bond was ousted by shareholders.
+Hayward, who is also chief executive of London-listed oil company Genel Energy Plc (GENL.L), has been Glencore Xstrata's interim chairman since last May when his predecessor Sir John Bond was ousted by shareholders.

 At the time, Glencore Xstrata said Hayward would return to his role as a senior independent director once a chairman was found.